MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-overview.md

 # What is a multitenant organization in Microsoft Entra ID?

-Multitenant organization is a feature in Microsoft Entra ID and Microsoft 365 that enables you to form a tenant group within your organization.
-Each pair of tenants in the group is governed by cross-tenant access settings that you can use to configure B2B or cross-tenant synchronization.
+Multitenant organization is a feature in Microsoft Entra ID and Microsoft 365 that enables you to define a boundary around the Microsoft Entra tenants that your organization owns.
+In the directory, it takes the form of a tenant group representing your organization.
+Each pair of tenants in the group is governed by cross-tenant access settings that you can use to configure B2B collaboration.

 ## Why use multitenant organization?

 Here are the primary goals of multitenant organization:

-- Define a group of tenants belonging to your organization
+- Define a boundary around the tenants belonging to your organization
 - Collaborate across your tenants in new Microsoft Teams
-- Enable search and discovery of user profiles across your tenants through Microsoft 365 people search
+- Collaborate across your tenants in Microsoft Viva Engage

 ## Who should use it?

 Organizations that own multiple Microsoft Entra tenants and want to streamline intra-organization cross-tenant collaboration in Microsoft 365.

-The multitenant organization capability is built on the assumption of reciprocal provisioning of B2B member users across multitenant organization tenants.
+The multitenant organization capability in Microsoft Teams is built on the assumption of reciprocal provisioning of external member users across multitenant organization tenants.

+The multitenant organization capability in Viva Engage  is built on the assumption of centralized provisioning of external member users into a hub tenant.

-As such, the multitenant organization capability assumes the simultaneous use of Microsoft Entra cross-tenant synchronization or an alternative bulk provisioning engine for [external identities](~/external-id/user-properties.md).
+As such, the multitenant organization capability is best deployed with the use of a bulk provisioning engine for [B2B collaboration users](../../external-id/user-properties.md), for example with [cross-tenant synchronization](./cross-tenant-synchronization-overview.md).

 ## Benefits